wlwl2/godot-docs/classes/class_renderingserver.rst

 **MAX_CURSORS** = ``8``

+**Deprecated:** This constant may be changed or removed in future versions.

-*Deprecated.* This constant is unused internally.
+This constant is unused internally.

 .. _class_RenderingServer_constant_MAX_2D_DIRECTIONAL_LIGHTS: